Monday, December 10, 2018

 Central Park

-Al and I spent our 'Wedding Night', at the Plaza Hotel in Manhattan The next morning, we took a 'Romantic Ride' through Central Park in one of the decorated carriages, hitched to a well-groomed horses...
+Al and I spent our 'Wedding Night' at the Plaza Hotel in Manhattan The next morning, we took a 'Romantic Ride' through Central Park, in one of the decorated carriages, hitched to a well-groomed horse...
 Two days later we flew back to Puerto Rico...
-Eli and Yedida insisted that my parents and brother stay at their home, rather then be by themselves in Al's Condo and were showing them the 'High Lights' of Puerto Rico while Al and I would be going on a One Week Honeymoon, on a cruise ship, around the Caribbean Islands...
+Eli and Yedida insisted that my parents and brother stay at their home, rather then be by themselves in Al's Condo and were showing them the 'High Lights' of Puerto Rico while Al and I were be going on a One Week Honeymoon, on a cruise ship, around the Caribbean Islands...

 Wife